thecarbonista/InfantIncubatorSimulator/Readme.md

 # Lab 4 - Infant Incubator Model and Simulator

 In this lab you will apply everything you have learned in this module on a real world application, the Infant Incubator.
 The Infant Incubator is designed to provide a safe, controlled space for infants to live while their vital organs develop.
 Unlike a simple bassinet, an incubator provides an environment that can be adjusted to provide the ideal temperature as well as the perfect amount of oxygen, humidity, and light.
-This paticular Infant Incubator is set to release on **26th February**(Deadline of the Lab).
 The developers of this project would like your team to ensure the product satisify US Government's security regulations for medical devices before the release date.
 As a Security Engineer Team, you are required **"Make sure we satisfiy US Government Regulations"**.

 ##  Vulnerability Patching